-Black-billed gull - New Zealand endemic. c.50,000 pairs in New Zealand in 1996.
-Numbers have crashed in the South Island since the 1970s, for unknown reasons, but black-billed gulls are slowly increasing in numbers and range in the North Island.
+Black-billed gull - New Zealand endemic. c.90,000 individuals in New Zealand in 1996 (5% of these are in the North Island) (McClellan and Habraken 2013).
 Threat classification has deteriorated from Chronically Threatened-Serious Decline (Hitchmough et al. 2007).

 Australasian bittern - Indigenous.
 Widely distributed in freshwater wetlands throughout New Zealand.
-Thought to be in low numbers (580-725 birds in 1980), although population size may have been underestimated due to the species' cryptic habits.
-Population is likely to have declined through wetland drainage and infilling, and pastoral development of extensive lowland habitats.
+The current population is thought to be fewer than 900 individuals in New Zealand, but data is poor (Williams 2013).
+Population is likely to have declined through wetland drainage and infilling, and pastoral development of extensive lowland habitats (Heather and Robertson 2005).